plone/meta/README.md

 ## Tox

-As seen above, [`tox`](https://pypi.org/project/tox) is the tool to find all these answers.
+As seen above, [`tox`](https://pypi.org/project/tox) provides the answers.

 Tooling is like fashion, it keeps evolving and changing.

-The great power behind `plone/meta` is that as soon as we find a better solution/tool, we can swiftly move all packages to a new approach and making it as painless as possible!
+The great power behind `plone/meta` is that when we implement a better solution or tool, we can swiftly move all packages to the new approach, making it as painless as possible!

 ## Configure a package

-How to get the above answers to any package?
-By using the `config-package.py` script found in this repositories' `config` folder.
+To get the above answers to any package, use the `config-package.py` script found in this repository's `config` folder.

 See the [README](config/README.md) documentation for the details.